-5.05 Certificate and Letter of Program Completion
+5.04 Certificate and Letter of Program Completion

-To receive a Certificate of Completion at the end of the two-year training term, the resident must attain a score of "3" ("Consistently Meets Expectations") for each behavioral anchor on the CE by the fourth quarter of each training year.
-The resident must also have accrued at least 3600 hours of supervised experience by the end of the training term.
+To receive a Certificate of Completion at the end of the training year, the resident must attain a score of "3" ("Consistently Meets Expectations") for each behavioral anchor on the CE by the fourth quarter.
+The resident must also have accrued 2,000 hours of supervised training by the end of the training year.